 Drainage

 Repair category 1

-Notes No significant defects evident.
+Notes No reportable defects noted within the limitations of the inspection.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the previous comments for detailed information.